 The words "error" and "mistake" are not catchall words that describe all of the problems harming patients.
 They are misdirections that paint a picture of innocent, well-meaning people once in a while having things happen on their watches that are no one's fault.

-93% of the time when negative events occur in medicine they are not reported anywhere at any level according to Health and Human Services (see Medical Reporting).
-There are many reasons for this, but sometimes they are cover-ups.
+For instance, 93% of the time when negative events occur in medicine they are not reported anywhere at any level according to the United States Department of Health and Human Services (see Medical Reporting).
+There are many reasons for this, but freequently they are cover-ups.

 Cover-ups are not mistakes or errors.
 They are sins that create an additional layer of harm for patients who are seeking help for the injuries acquired from treatment but who have no accurate record of what the injuries are or how they got them.
-So they are additionally injured not by medicine making a mistake or error, but by medicine protecting itself at the expense of patients.
+As a result they have a reduced ability to get care for them, especially given the reluctance of anyone in medicine to believe a patient has iatrogenic injuries, let alone create a diagnosis of them that could give a patient a means to complain about it.
+So already injured by treatment are additionally injured not by medicine making a mistake or error, but by medicine protecting itself at the expense of patients.

 The word "Error" misdirects us